Credit Card Fraud Detection¶

-Objective: Build a model that predicts whether a credit card transaction is fraudulent or not on an imbalanced dataset.
+Objective: Train a Decision Tree classifier to predict whether a credit card transaction is fraudulent on an imbalanced dataset.

 Import libraries¶